 Audio Interface Buyers Guide

-What is an Audio Interface?
+What Is an Audio Interface?

 Audio interfaces are used to record anything that makes a sound – from a bass guitar to a voice or a piano.

-Sure, you can record audio with just your computer, but if you want to go the professional route and boost the quality of your work, using and audio interface is the way to go.
+Sure, you can record audio with just your PC or Mac, but if you want to go the professional route and boost the quality of your work, using an audio interface is the way to go.